5l1v3r1/WhatsSpy-Public-wiki/ways-of-getting-the-secret.markdown

 #### 2) registration via WART

-**WART might tell you the activation code is wrong, use method two in this case.**
+**WART might tell you the activation code is wrong, use method one in this case.**

 * Download [WART](https://github.com/mgp25/WART/).
 * Open up WART and fill in `phonenumber` and `password` (just choose one).